 - Find the ingredients in a blink and cook like a Pro!!
 Saves me on an average 10-15 minutes every time I cook.

 - Reduce wastage and cut costs – Not knowing what we have in the pantry, we often end up buying the same items again, which again gets lost.
 Not anymore 🙂

-Ours is a household where we – myself, my Mom, my Sister-in-law – love to cook.
+Ours is a household where we love to cook.
 And I am talking about elaborate cooking.
-You can find most of the grains/pulses/flours/lentils/spices imaginable in our pantry (well, almost)!
+You can find most of the grains / pulses / flours / lentils / spices imaginable in our pantry (well, almost)!
 I counted just the kind of lentils and beans and it added to more than 25.
 Spices – probably a lot more.
-6-8 different kinds of rice.
+6-8 different varieties of rice.
 A total of about 150-200 items maybe.
 So you get the idea.
 Hence this kind of project was justified.

 - Tag maker punch label: I had a couple of them, you just need one.
-I purchased it from Joann’s/Michael’s for some $10-12 – something like this.
+I purchased it from Joann’s/Michael’s for some $10-12 – something like this on Amazon.
 Both these stores take coupons – so there you can save some 40-50% of the price.

-- Chalk marker: I bought the Bistro Chalk marker pen from Michael’s’ for some $3 and change.
+- Chalk marker: I bought the Bistro Chalk marker pen from Michael’s’ for some $3 and change, something like this on Amazon.
 I preferred the thinner tip – 2mm/3mm.